-There’s a significant drop of when it comes to percentages and how many users actually reach the conversion point in your funnel.
-98% of your traffic leaves without even taking action.
-Leaving only 2% for you to work with – and only 30% of that small number will stick around for more than a few seconds to actually convert if your page isn’t loading.
+There’s a significant drop off when it comes to percentages and how many users actually reach the conversion point in your funnel.
+For example, 98% of your traffic leaves without even taking action.
+That leaves only 2% for you to work with – and only 30% of that small number will stick around for more than a few seconds to actually convert if your page isn’t loading.
 In fact, you can lose 7% of your traffic with only a single second delay in load speed.

 In the end, on average only 2.35% of that final audience is going to convert.

-You can’t always rely on your visitors to have read the entirety of your landing page copy or perused the whole of your landing page design and navigation.
+You can’t rely on your visitors to read the entirety of your landing page copy, or even look at your entire landing page.
 But you can rest assured that they’ll be paying attention when it comes to your landing page form.

 Just as the above statistics show, people remember 80% of what they see/do as opposed to 20% of what they read (and half that for what they hear).
 And you can surely count entering in their private, personal information as “doing something.”

 The stakes are high.